Beyond Baby Blues

 Resources and references for this episode:

-If you or someone you know is struggling with mental health difficulties, please know that there is lots of help available.
+If you or someone you know is struggling with mental health difficulties, there is lots of help available.
 You can contact your primary care provider in the first instance, or if you are based in the UK the NHS perinatal mental health website will help you to find support in your local area.

 [00:00:00] Lynsey: Hi everyone.
 And welcome to the podcast.
 This is beyond baby blues, a podcast about maternal mental health.
 My name is Dr. Lynsey McAlpine.
 I'm a trainee psychiatrist based in east London.